evilsocket/ditto/README.md

 **Work in progress**

+## Using with Docker

+The image on docker hub is updated on every push, you can just:

+    docker run evilsocket/ditto:latest -h

-## Install
+## Compiling from sources

-Compiling from sources (requires the go compiler, will install the binary in $GOPATH/bin):
+Compiling from sources requires the go compiler, this will install the binary in `$GOPATH/bin`:

     # make sure go modules are used
     GO111MODULE=on go get github.com/evilsocket/ditto/cmd/ditto

-Using docker:

-    cd /path/to/this/repo
-    docker build -t ditto:latest .
-    docker run ditto:latest -domain abc.com

 ## Usage